ilmax/site/content/posts/k3s-raspberry-dns/index.md

 ## Conclusion

-As you can see this was not as straightforward as expected, but in the end we managed to configure ExternalDNS and have it sync our DNS records correctly.
+As you can see this was not as straightforward as expected, but in the end I managed to configure ExternalDNS and have it sync my DNS records correctly.

-Together with cert-manager, ExternalDNS allows us to completely automate the DNS management, allowing us to programmatically define, via Kubernetes manifests, the DNS configuration and the TLS certificate for our cluster, that's pretty neat and handy if you ask me.
+With cert-manager and ExternalDNS working together, we can fully automate DNS management.
+This setup allows us to define DNS configurations and TLS certificates programmatically through Kubernetes manifests, making it incredibly convenient and efficient.

-One more step in our homelab journey automation!
+One more step in the homelab journey automation!

 Till the next time.